World Economic Forum: Annual meeting in Davos

-A sports shop has turned into a temporary informal reception location "Caspian Week", WEF 2018.
+A sports shop turned into a temporary informal reception location "Caspian Week", WEF 2018.

 The flagship event of the World Economic Forum is the invitation-only annual meeting held at the end of January in Davos, Switzerland, bringing together chief executive officers from its 1,000 member companies, as well as selected politicians, representatives from academia, NGOs, religious leaders, and the media in an alpine environment.
 The winter discussions ostensibly focus around key issues of global concern (such as the globalization, capital markets, wealth management, international conflicts, environmental problems and their possible solutions).
 The participants also take part in role playing events, such as the Investment Heat Map.
 Informal winter meetings may have led to as many ideas and solutions as the official sessions.
+In addition to the official programme inside the Congress Hall, numerous independent (by invitation only) events are hosted by governments, corporations, and civil-society organisations across Davos.
+These include the FT/CNBC Nightcap, Open Forum, the Swedish Lunch, Goals House, and SAP House and Avicii Tribute Concert for Mental Health Awareness.

-At the 2018 annual meeting, more than 3,000 participants from nearly 110 countries participated in over 400 sessions.
+At the annual meeting, usually 3,000 participants from nearly 110 countries participate in over 400 sessions.
 Participation included more than 340 public figures, including more than 70 heads of state and government and 45 heads of international organizations; 230 media representatives and almost 40 cultural leaders were represented.